 - The trademark provides an unoriginal description or can be easily confused with that of another brand in the same geographic area;

 - The trademark could mislead, deceive, or confuse the public; and

 - The trademark is a proper name.

 Above all, to overcome these obstacles, you need the right legal expertise.
 Therefore, post your legal need in UpCounsel's marketplace to receive excellent guidance on how to register your trademark successfully.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel are graduates of outstanding law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including working with and on behalf of famous companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel are graduates of outstanding law schools such as Harvard Law and Yale Law and have an average of 14 years of legal experience, including working with and on behalf of famous companies like Google, Menlo Ventures, and Airbnb.